 Whole Genome Shotgun Libraries (HT library preparations)

-We employ physical shearing using the Covaris focused sonicator for a random fragmentation of the DNA samples to a narrow size range suitable for Illumina library preparations.
-Libraries generated with such ultrasound shearing results in the most even genome coverage.
+We employ the Covaris focused sonicator to physically fragment the DNA to a narrow size range suitable for Illumina library preparations.
+Libraries generated with such ultrasound shearing result in the most even genome coverage.
 Please aim to provide 1 ug DNA per sample.
 The latest library preparation protocols allow library preparation from nanogram quantities.
-However such super low inputs do have consequences and might not be suitable for your project.
-Please discuss low input projects with us beforehand.
+However, such super low inputs do have consequences and might not be suitable for your project; please discuss low input projects with us beforehand.
 Samples need to be normalized to +- 20% of the average sample concentration.

 NEW: Pooled Super-High-Throughput Shotgun Libraries (SHT)

-This a very low-cost library preparation protocol that generates for a complete 96-well plate of samples and is ideal for Skim-Seq applications, for example.
-Up to 960 libraries can be pooled and sequenced together with paired-end 150 bp reads.
-Each read does contain an inline barcode identifying the locations on the plate and a second barcode identifying the plate.
+This very low-cost library preparation protocol generates libraries for a complete 96-well plate of samples and is ideal for Skim-Seq applications, for example.
+Up to 960 libraries (10 plates) can be pooled and sequenced together with paired-end 150 bp reads.
+Each read contains an inline barcode identifying the locations on the plate, with a second barcode identifying the plate.
 Software for de-multiplexing is available.
-As part of this process, the first 20 bases of the forward read and the first 8 bases of the reverse read should be trimmed; thus the resulting effective genome coverage will be about 10% less than nominal.
-We can do this processing for you).
+As part of this process the first 20 bases of the forward read and the first 8 bases of the reverse read should be trimmed; thus the resulting effective genome coverage will be about 10% less than normal (we can do this processing for you).